modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 </article>
 ```

 Cool - let's dive in.
 We start out by making a clickable link to the post with the pagetitle as the title.
-Then, we set our 'posted by' part and tag listing (similar to how we did it earlier in BlogPostTemplate).
+Then, we set our "posted by" part and tag listing (similar to how we did it earlier in BlogPostTemplate).

-Next, we show some of the excerpt of the content - which we store in the 'introtext' field on the content.
+Next, we show some of the excerpt of the content - which we store in the "introtext" field on the content.

-After that, we have a nice little 'read more' link which links to the post, and then our comments and publishedon date.
+After that, we have a nice little "read more" link which links to the post, and then our comments and publishedon date.
 That's it!

 ![](blogpost-tpl1.png)